New South Wales Ambulance: Special Operations

 The Special Operations Team (SOT) are responsible for specialised ambulance operations across the state.
-Their role is to bring Paramedic level care to patients any kind of hostile environment including cliffs, canyons, caves, floods, bushfires, building collapses, confined spaces, hazardous materials incidents, active shooters and the remote Australian wilderness.
+Their role is to bring paramedic level care to patients in any kind of hostile environment including cliffs, canyons, caves, floods, bushfires, building collapses, confined spaces, hazardous materials incidents, active shooters and the remote Australian wilderness.

-SOT operate on a day to day basis from rapid response vehicles spread across Sydney, Wollongong and the Central Coast, located at St Ives, Bankstown, Macquarie Fields, Caringbah, Point Clare, Wollongong and Northmead.
-They additionally operate a number of specialist vehicles from their Special Operations Base at Bankstown, including 4WD Ambulances and numerous specialist support vehicles.
+SOT operate on a day-to-day basis from rapid response vehicles spread across Sydney, Wollongong and the Central Coast, located at St Ives, Bankstown, Picton, Caringbah, Point Clare, Wollongong, Northmead, and Katoomba and Lithgow in the Blue Mountains.
+They additionally operate a number of specialist vehicles from their Special Operations Base at Sydney Olympic Park, including 4WD Ambulances and numerous specialist support vehicles.

 In some rural areas of Regional NSW, SOT are trained and equipped as primary rescue units, allowing them to extricate patients in addition to their medical access role.
-They operate six rescues, based at Wagga Wagga, Singleton, Tamworth, Bomaderry, Cowra and Rutherford, with two spare vehicles located in Sydney.
-These rescues are equipped with a range of rescue tools including battery extrication equipment and rope rescue gear.
+They operate six Rescue Units, based at Wagga Wagga, Singleton, Tamworth, Bomaderry, Cowra and Rutherford, with two spare vehicles located in Sydney.
+These Rescue Units are equipped with a range of rescue tools including battery extrication equipment and rope rescue gear.
 In the winter months, the Alpine Operations Team is active, based at Perisher Valley, this specialised team of 20 paramedics provide patient access and care to the entire NSW Alpine region.
 The Alpine Operations Team utilises unconventional vehicles to access patients, from snowmobiles to over-snow ambulances and their paramedics are specifically trained in overnight camping, search and rescue and avalanche recovery.

+SOT is also responsible for providing the Tactical Medical Operations capability for NSW Ambulance.
+SOT was the first full-time Tactical Paramedic Team in Australia working in conjunction with the NSW Police Force Tactical Operations Unit.